psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 He also challenges the likelihood of such local legends ever being revealed to Rowlands, or the incomer local vicar.

 > I am informed by Mr. J. P. Owen that both the vicar of Llandebie and the schoolmaster mentioned by Canon Silvan Evans were known to him; that they were both strangers to the parish, and that neither of them stayed long enough to identify himself with it.
 Cwmamman is in the heart of a romantic country.
 Around it are spots renowned for the hunting of Twrch Trwyth by King Arthur.
 Across the mountains, only a few miles away, is the famous Van Pool, the dwelling-place of the mysterious lady from whom the physicians of Myddvai traced their descent, and the scene down to a few years ago of an annual summer pilgrimage when the lady herself was expected to appear.
 The valley was at one time sparsely inhabited.
 It has been described as "lawless"; it was, doubtless, the very home of superstition.
 But during the last fifty years a revolution has taken place.
 Large industries have sprung up, and a considerable population of a much more civilised character been attracted to the place.
 This revolution was in progress in the sixties; it was completed before Canon Evans's inquiries were set on foot.
 When we add to all this the fact, to which I have already drawn attention (ACADEMY, November 16, 1895), that those inquiries were not made for more than a quarter of a century after the alleged event, it is hard to see what importance can be attached to the schoolmaster's assertions.
-He may have been "an intelligent," but he was not a "competent mperson" to give satisfactory evidence ; and it has yet to be proved that his evidence, such as it was, related to a larger area than the village of Llandebie and its immediate surroundings— which do not come into the story at all.
+He may have been "an intelligent," but he was not a "competent mperson" to give satisfactory evidence; and it has yet to be proved that his evidence, such as it was, related to a larger area than the village of Llandebie and its immediate surroundings— which do not come into the story at all.
 This is my reply to Mr. Thomas's first point.

 Part of the implication here seems to be that the primitive and uncivilised parishioners might somehow of been ashamed of their local tradition, and sought to hide evidence of it from these "more civilised" incomers?

 Hartland also expresses some confusion at Thomas' arguments relating to the evolution of the tradition in more universal terms:

 > His second point rests, I think, on a misapprehension.
 I have never identified "all these funeral customs with tribal feasts."
 What I have contended is, that Sin-eating is a relic of a specific feast of the kin, immediately following a death, at which feast the body of the deceased was eaten.
 It is therefore unnecessary "to argue that in Wales and the borders the whole of the tribal ceremonial was swallowed up in the Sin-eating."
 No doubt there were many tribal feasts of various kinds.
 I do not trace Sin-eating back to them all, nor indeed to any *tribal* feasts.
 A tribe is a local organisation.
-The tribe may have included many clans or kindreds ; and, on the other hand, many clans may have stretched far beyond the bounds of the local tribe.
+The tribe may have included many clans or kindreds; and, on the other hand, many clans may have stretched far beyond the bounds of the local tribe.
 It seems to have been the kindred who were entitled and expected to take part in the feast in question.

 He then refers Thomas et al. elsewhere for a more detailed consideration of rituals elsewhere: